1967 in Australian soccer: Friendlies

 Australia hosted a three-match test series against Scotland.
 There was much criticism of the Scottish squad after a number of their best players had elected to stay behind because of their clubs commitments in Europe.
 The matches were recognised as A international matches for Australia, but not for Scotland.

 1967 South Vietnam Independence Cup

 The national team was invited to play in the 1967 South Vietnam Independence Cup hosted in South Vietnam.
-The began against their rivals' New Zealand with the result being a 5–3 win.
+They began against their rivals' New Zealand with the result being a 5–3 win.
 They had then won against host South Vietnam 1–0 by a goal from Johnny Warren.
 Australia finished their group stage by winning 5–1 against Singapore.
 After they won the semi-final in extra time, they won the Final against South Korea 3–2.